-Additionally, students must pass the mandatory language unit in their chosen language(s) to progress into the second year of study and pass the year 2 mandatory language unit(s) to progress into the Year Abroad.
-In order to qualify for an award in the field of study, the final-year language unit (FR3009/GM3009/SN3001/IT3009) must be passed in the final year of study.
-Students who pass the final-year language module will have this language included in brackets in the degree title: e.g. BA Modern Languages (French) and History.
-Students who do not pass the mandatory language unit(s) in their final year will be awarded a degree in Modern Languages without references to language(s) in brackets.
+Students must pass the mandatory language module in their chosen language(s) (FR1701 / GM1701 / IT1701 / SN1701) to progress into the second year of study and pass the year 2 mandatory language module(s) (FR2009/GM2009 /SN2001 / IT2050) to progress into the final year (3 year course) or the Year Abroad (4 year courses).
+In order to qualify for an award in the field of study, the final-year language module (FR3009/GM3009/SN3001/IT3009) must be passed in the final year of study.
+Students who do not pass the mandatory module in their language may be awarded a degree in Translation Studies without mention of the language in question.

-It is a College requirement that students complete their YA in order to be able to progress into the final year.
+It is a College requirement that students on the 4 year courses complete their Year Abroad (YA) in order to be able to progress into the final year.
 Following agreed university modules to their conclusion, including the sitting of examinations, carrying out agreed work placements and completing YA reports (where appropriate) constitute the completion of the YA.